Spratt93/Canela/README.md

 Canela performs operations on Turtle files like *foo.ttl*

-Our chosen file extension for Canela files is *stql*
+To execute an *stql* file:

+1. `alex Tokens.x` to generate the lexer haskell code
+2. `happy Grammar.y` to generate the parse tree haskell code
+3. `ghc Stql.hs` to compile all the required haskell
+4. `./Stql filename.stql` to execute the script filename

+Syntax highlighted is supported in Notepad++ if you import the *stql.xml*

-The syntax of our language is detailed in the report
+The syntax/semantics of our language is detailed in the report

 Authors: Chris Georgiev, Edward Clewer and Tom Cutts